edoper/CNV-GWAS-Pipeline/README.md

 ```
 intersectBed -a mygwas.good.filtered.cnv.sorted.bed -b repetitive.regions.bed -v >mycnvs.final.bed
 ```
-This way we obtain our final set of CNV calls mycnv-final.bed.
+The result is a final set of CNV calls mycnv-final.bed.
 Note that this file contains one cnv per row.
 If same cnv was called on three samples, three rows will show the same cnv.
 See example below:

 mycnv-final.bed first three rows: